delightio/delight.ios/README.md

 ### OpenGL ES Support ###

 OpenGL ES screen capturing requires some extra work.
+You must call `[Delight startOpenGLWithAppID:encodeRawBytes:]` rather than `[Delight startWithAppID:]`.
+The encodesRawBytes parameter is used to toggle a performance boost; when enabled, capturing is faster, but gestures are not shown and the scale factor cannot be changed.

-You must call `[Delight startOpenGLWithAppID:]` rather than `[Delight startWithAppID:]`, and you must call `[Delight takeOpenGLScreenshot:colorRenderBuffer:]` with your EAGLView and render buffer before calling `presentRenderbuffer:` in your rendering loop.
+Additionally, you must call `[Delight takeOpenGLScreenshot:colorRenderBuffer:]` with your EAGLView and renderbuffer before calling `presentRenderbuffer:` in your rendering loop.
+If you are using a GLKView and don't have access to the renderbuffer, you can call `[Delight takeOpenGLScreenshot:backingWidth:backingHeight:]` instead and pass your GLKView along with its renderWidth and renderHeight.

 ### Pause/Resume ###